-Progressive outer retinal necrosis is rapidly progressive and prognosis for visual preservation is poor despite aggressive therapy.
-Optimal therapy has not been defined.25,47,48 Regardless of specific VZV antiviral therapy, optimization of cART is recommended.
-Most experts recommend IV anti-VZV therapy that includes combinations of systemic antivirals (acyclovir or ganciclovir plus foscarnet), frequently with twice-weekly intravitreal injections of ganciclovir and/or foscarnet (AIII).49 Adjunctive retinal surgery is sometimes recommended, along with corticosteroids and/or low-dose aspirin for associated occlusive vasculopathy and optic neuropathy (BIII).
-In contrast, acute retinal necrosis appears more responsive to high-dose IV acyclovir (10–15 mg/kg body weight IV every 8 hours for 10–14 days), followed by prolonged (i.e., 4–6 weeks) oral treatment with acyclovir, or valacyclovir for older patients (AIII).49
+Progressive outer retinal necrosis evolves rapidly, and despite aggressive therapy, the prognosis for visual preservation is poor.
+Involvement of an ophthalmologist with experience in managing VZV ocular disease and its complications in children is strongly recommended when ocular involvement is evident.
+Optimal therapy for the retinopathy has not been defined.
+Regardless of specific VZV antiviral therapy, optimization of ART is recommended and monitoring for the emergence of immune reconstitution inflammatory syndrome (IRIS) is warranted, particularly among ART-naive children (see below).
+Most experts recommend IV anti-VZV therapy that includes combinations of systemic antivirals (acyclovir or ganciclovir plus foscarnet), frequently given in conjunction with twice-weekly intravitreal injections of ganciclovir and/or foscarnet.57-59 Adjunctive retinal surgery is sometimes recommended, along with corticosteroids and/or low-dose aspirin for associated occlusive vasculopathy and optic neuropathy.
+In contrast to progressive outer retinal necrosis, acute retinal necrosis appears more responsive to high-dose IV acyclovir (10–15 mg/kg body weight IV every 8 hours for 10 days to 14 days), followed by prolonged (i.e., 4 weeks to 6 weeks) oral treatment with acyclovir, or valacyclovir for older patients.60,61

 Monitoring and Adverse Events, Including IRIS

-HZ has been considered an immune reconstitution inflammatory syndrome event in numerous reports where the incidence of HZ was increased transiently after institution of cART.54 However, an analysis comparing HZ incidence rates in the 3 months prior to cART with HZ incidence in the 3 months after cART indicated no difference.13 This suggests that the high incidence occurring in the 3 months after cART represents persistence of the inability to develop a robust VZV-specific cell-mediated immune response in this early post-cART period.
-The incidence of HZ falls in the subsequent follow-up period as immune reconstitution proceeds.
-This relationship has been demonstrated with numerous opportunistic infections55 and confirmed for HZ.12
+HZ has been considered an IRIS event in numerous reports in which the incidence of HZ was increased transiently after institution of ART.69 However, an analysis that compared the incidence of HZ in children in the 3 months before ART initiation to that in the 3 months after ART initiation indicated no difference in incidence rates.14 This suggests that the high incidence occurring in the 3 months after ART is initiated represents persistence of the inability to develop a robust VZV-specific cell-mediated immune response in this early post-ART initiation period.
+As immune reconstitution proceeds beyond this time, the incidence of HZ declines.
+This relationship has been demonstrated with numerous opportunistic infections70 and confirmed for HZ.13